Choimoonyoung/MachineLearning2017/README.md

-# MachineLearning2017
+# Viterbi Algorithm

-Viterbi algorithm for prediction.
+I implemented a Viterbi algorithm to predict a text sequence with the given dataset(spectrogram)

 Hit rate for sentence : 90.58%
 Hit rate for word : 99.63%